intel/libvpl/doc/spec/source/programming_guide/VPL_prg_decoding.rst

 :cpp:member:`mfxInfoMFX::JPEGColorFormat` fields.
 The
 :cpp:func:`MFXVideoDECODE_DecodeHeader` function usually fills them in.
 If the JPEG bitstream does not contains color format information, the application should provide it.
-Output color format is described by general oneVPL
+Output color format is described by general |vpl_short_name|
 parameters: the :cpp:member:`mfxFrameInfo::FourCC` and :cpp:member:`mfxFrameInfo::ChromaFormat` fields.

 Motion JPEG supports interlaced content by compressing each field (a half-height frame) individually.
-This behavior is incompatible with the rest of the oneVPL transcoding pipeline, where oneVPL requires fields to be in odd and even lines of the same frame surface.
+This behavior is incompatible with the rest of the |vpl_short_name|
+transcoding pipeline, where |vpl_short_name| requires fields to be in odd and even lines of the same frame surface.
 The decoding procedure is modified as follows:

 - The application calls the :cpp:func:`MFXVideoDECODE_DecodeHeader` function with the first field JPEG bitstream to retrieve initialization parameters.
-- The application initializes the oneVPL JPEG decoder with the following
+- The application initializes the |vpl_short_name| JPEG decoder with the following
   settings:

   - The ``PicStruct`` field of the :cpp:struct:`mfxVideoParam` structure set to